-Serbia: World Bank to support restructuring of EPS7.
-May 2018. / News Serbia Energy
+Serbia: World Bank to support restructuring of EPS, News Serbia Energy

 Serbian Ministry of Finance announced that it has signed a reimbursable advisory services (RAS) agreement with the World Bank in order to receive support for the resturcturing of state-owned power utility EPS.